 Make recommendations in support of the Student Senate effort to provide access to sanitary products in restrooms.
 SHORE Log: 1167-2020

-Alex Hicks reported the history: In January 2020, a partnership between Senate and Replenish offered free menstrual products in 5 bathrooms (2 gender inclusive, 3 women’s bathrooms).
+Alex Hicks reported the history: In January 2020, a partnership between Student Senate and Replenish offered free menstrual products in 5 bathrooms (2 gender inclusive, 3 women’s bathrooms).
 Hundreds of products were used by students.
-A resolution was passed in Senate to set a task force to develop recommendations for the Dean of Students office by December 2020.
+A resolution was passed in Student Senate to set a task force to develop recommendations for the Dean of Students office by December 2020.
 They also completed a case study regarding need for menstrual products at GVSU for an honors project this summer, which is being reviewed.
 The committee could best support this project by looking at the broader facilities perspective regarding where these supplies might be located, how to install them, etc. The committee can also bring information back to our colleges and units.
 Alex will provide some talking points, including students using menstrual supplies for unsafe periods of time due to financial need.

 Standards for Electricity/Power Access in Classrooms